Skip to content

 Roof leaks & moistureHygroscopic: absorbs a leak in one spot, dries out, and shows a discoloured patch so we can pinpoint it.Sheds water; a leak runs under the batt rather than being held.Hydrophobic: water flows under the batts and spreads across the whole ceiling.

 Health & handling on installRecycled-paper plant fibre: no SDS skin warning.
-Like any loose-fill we wear dust masks; installers go home in the same clothes.Non-itchy and locally made, genuinely pleasant to handle.The maker’s own SDS says wear a P2 dust mask and wash work clothes separately.
+Like any loose-fill we wear dust masks; installers go home in the same clothes.Non-itchy and locally made, pleasant to handle.The maker’s own SDS says wear a P2 dust mask and wash work clothes separately.

 Hard roofs (A-frame, flat, raked, Super-6, steel-frame)One of very few solutions that works: pumped right into the cavity and over steel battens.Limited: a batt can’t fill a sealed or raked cavity.Limited: most batt companies say these roofs “can’t be done.”